matan-h/ddebug/readme.md

 12:30:49.47 <<< Return value from foo: 456
 dd| foo(123): 456
 ```
-## more options
+## More options

 ### min cls:
-Sometimes you don't want to view all the class functions internal process.
-Then you can use mincls option to just see the function call:
+Sometimes you don't want to view all the class functions internal processes, just see when it was called.
+Then you can use mincls(named also mc) option to just see the function call:
 ```python
 from ddebug import dd
 @dd.mincls